 In interviews, a detached Begum has talked about life in the Caliphate.
 Coming across as insensitive and unsympathetic, her case is clear.
-She is now, she says, deserving of our sympathy, despite joining a group that has brutalised a region and slaughtered thousands of innocent people in it.
+She is now, she says, deserving of our sympathy, despite joining a group that has brutalised a region and slaughtered thousands of innocent people.

 Commentators, politicians and social media users have waded in with many suggesting that she ‘made her bed’ and should now be left to rot in it along with her baby son.

-Never one to let the opportunity of a dog whistle pass him by, Home Secretary Sajid Javid has said he would ‘not hesitate’ to prevent the return of Begum and other UK ISIS recruits.
+Never one to let the opportunity of a dog whistle pass him by, Home Secretary Sajid Javid has said he would “not hesitate” to prevent the return of Begum and other UK ISIS recruits to Britain.
 That can’t happen.
 The legal case is clear.
 You cannot strip someone of their nationality and leave them stateless.